guyfisher/half-baked/trunk/readme.txt

 == Upgrade Notice ==

-= 1.6.4 =
+= 1.6.5 =

-This version fixes a script enqueueing conflict that kept the built-in accordion widget and the post meta-data toggle from working properly.
+This version updates the theme tags with the new fluid-layout tag.

 == Credits ==